-Descriptors are divided into three types.
-Application Segment Descriptors are used to define code, data and stack segments.
-System Segment Descriptors define an LDT segment or a TSS.
-Gate Descriptors define task gates, interrupt gates, trap gates and call gates.
+- Application Segment Descriptors that define code, data and stack segments - System Segment Descriptors that define an LDT segment or a TSS - Gate Descriptors that define task gates, interrupt gates, trap gates and call gates.

 Application Segment Descriptors can be located in either the LDT or GDT.
 System Segment Descriptors can only be located in the GDT.
 Dependent on the gate type, gate descriptors may be located in either the GDT, LDT or IDT.
 Figure 2-8 illustrates the descriptor format for both Application Segment Descriptors and System Segment Descriptors and Table 2-5 lists the corresponding bit definitions.